Doppler cooling: History

 Doppler cooling was simultaneously proposed by two groups in 1975, the first being David J. Wineland and Hans Georg Dehmelt and the second being Theodor W. Hänsch and Arthur Leonard Schawlow.
 It was first demonstrated by Wineland, Drullinger, and Walls in 1978 and shortly afterwards by Neuhauser, Hohenstatt, Toschek and Dehmelt.
-One conceptually simple form of Doppler cooling is referred to as optical molasses, since the dissipative optical force resembles the viscous drag on a body moving through molasses.
 Steven Chu, Claude Cohen-Tannoudji and William D. Phillips were awarded the 1997 Nobel Prize in Physics for their work in laser cooling and atom trapping.

-Brief explanation
+Mechanism

 Doppler cooling involves light with frequency tuned slightly below an electronic transition in an atom.
 Because the light is detuned to the "red" (i.e. at lower frequency) of the transition, the atoms will absorb more photons if they move towards the light source, due to the Doppler effect.

 Consider the simplest case of 1D motion on the x axis.
 Let the photon be traveling in the +x direction and the atom in the −x direction.
 In each absorption event, the atom loses a momentum equal to the momentum of the photon.
 The atom, which is now in the excited state, emits a photon spontaneously but randomly along +x or −x.
 Momentum is returned to the atom.
 If the photon was emitted along +x then there is no net change; however, if the photon was emitted along −x, then the atom is moving more slowly in either −x or +x.
+Counter-propagating sets of laser beams in all three Cartesian dimensions may be used to cool the three motional degrees of freedom of the atom.

 The net result of the absorption and emission process is a reduced speed of the atom, on the condition that its initial speed is larger than the recoil velocity from scattering a single photon.
 If the absorption and emission are repeated many times, the mean velocity, and therefore the kinetic energy of the atom, will be reduced.
 Since the temperature of an ensemble of atoms is a measure of the random internal kinetic energy, this is equivalent to cooling the atoms.

-The Doppler cooling limit is the minimum temperature achievable with Doppler cooling.